CaZual-T/CZT-Mod-Manager/docs/INFO_how_cztmm_works.md

 ## Where does CZT store mods?
 - All mods are stored within "{RootDriveSelectedAtSetup}:\CZT Mod Manager\czt_mod_data\installed_mods\{profile_name}"
+- Enabled mods are then 'linked' to the active profile when you press F7 or 'Launch Game' --> 'Link | Modded'

 ## How does CZT know where to install mods?
 ### CZT Mod Manager utilizes multiple 'engines'</br>